srct/masontoday/README.md

 ## Getting Ready

-* Please Follow `Building Projects With Native Code` in [this guide](https://facebook.github.io/react-native/docs/getting-started.html) for installing and setting up node, npm, and everything you need to have installed before getting started.
+* Please follow `Building Projects With Native Code` in [this guide](https://facebook.github.io/react-native/docs/getting-started.html) for installing and setting up node, npm, and everything you need to have installed before getting started.

 * We use yarn in this project to standardize dependencies.
   Yarn can be installed [here](https://yarnpkg.com/en/docs/install)